-3.2.1.3 Auction Freeze Instrument States
+3.2.1.4 Freeze in Continuous Trading trading models

-An auction freeze state is a state where the exchange market supervision has frozen the market during an auction call phase, in order to control the order book situation.
+An auction freeze state in Continuous Trading trading models is a state where the exchange has frozen the market during an auction call phase, in order to control the order book situation.
 Like for the auction instrument states described above, for each type of auction, there is one auction freeze instrument state.

 - 1. Opening Auction Freeze.

 - 2. Closing Auction Freeze.

 - 3. Volatility Auction Freeze.

 - 4. Intraday Auction Freeze.

-- 5. IPO Auction Freeze.